 Andy’s Unity Park is a 4.4 acre in the Moorland Avenue neighborhood of southwest Santa Rosa.
 One of the newest additions to the Sonoma County Regional Parks system, the park is located near the site where Andy Lopez, a 13-year-old neighborhood youth, was fatally shot by a sheriff’s deputy in 2013.
 A beautiful memorial created by the community honors Andy’s life.

 During the park’s collaborative design process, neighborhood leaders asked LandPaths to create a space similar to Bayer Farm.
 They sought not only a community garden but a place that improved the surrounding physical and social conditions.
-Landpaths honored their wishes and we are proud to say a thriving garden exists on what was once a vacant lot.
+LandPaths honored their wishes; we’re proud to say a thriving garden exists on what was once a vacant lot.
 We couldn’t have done without the support and participation of dedicated volunteers and donors.